 1. Start a Blog to Promote Your YouTube Channel

-This free search traffic can then turn into subscribers, customers, or both.
-Repurposing your videos into blog posts is one of the easiest ways to rank for more keywords and grow both your website and YouTube channel.
+Starting a WordPress blog helps you attract people searching for your topics on Google.
+Repurposing your videos into blog posts is one of the easiest ways to grow both your website and YouTube channel.

-If you’re still on the fence, check out our post on why blogging is worth it—we’ve laid out all the benefits we’ve experienced ourselves.
+If you’re still on the fence, check out our post on why blogging is worth it.

 2. Learn WordPress SEO to Promote Your Video Content